astrojolo/astrolink4pi/README.md

 > The most recent driver version and Raspberry Pi 5 support is available **only** for device revision 4 and later (manufactured after October 2023).
 For earlier revisions see the section below the AstroLink 4 Pi features.

 > [!NOTE]
 > Raspberry Pi 5 is based on new OS Bookworm.
 Make sure the software you use is available for this new OS before you upgrade to RPi5.
+Currently, Stellarmate OS 1.8.0 supports RPi5.

 ## Device
 https://shop.astrojolo.com/astrolink-4-computers/